 Estimates from the National Center for Health Statistics suggest that about 2-5% of the US population has nonalcoholic steatohepatitis (NASH), and an additional 10-20% gave fat accumulation in the liver-or fatty liver.
 It is projected that NASH will surpass hepatitis C and becoming the leading cause of liver transplant by the year 2020.
 The exact cause of NASH is not clear but it often occurs in people who are overweight/obese or have other metabolic conditions such as type 2 diabetes or elevated lipids.
 As NASH progresses it can lead to liver cirrhosis and death.
 Currently there are no approved treatments for NASH.

-A growing body of scientific evidence suggest a causal link between the gut microbiome and IBD.
-A number of theories have been proposed implicating the microbiome in the pathogenesis of IBD.
-Ranging from the activation of the inflammasome through opportunistic pathogens that take advantage of barrier dysfunction to genetic defects within the host that trigger a deleterious response to normally commensal microbiota, the microbiome is central to the development of chronic intestinal inflammation and subsequent IBD.
+A growing body of scientific evidence suggests a causal link between the gut microbiome and IBD.
+Possible theories range from the activation of the inflammasome through opportunistic pathogens that take advantage of barrier dysfunction to genetic defects within the host that trigger a deleterious response to normally commensal microbiota.
+There is consensus within the medical community that the microbiome is central to the development of chronic intestinal inflammation and subsequent IBD.

 Second Genome is actively investigating microbially-mediated mechanisms underlying IBD.
 By identifying the bacteria and viruses that play a role in IBD, our research team is aiming to identify new therapeutic approaches and strategies to treating this debilitating condition.

-A significant body of research suggests that the microbiome is causal in the development of numerous metabolic disorders, including obesity and type 2 diabetes.
+A significant body of research suggests that the microbiome is causal in the development of numerous metabolic disorders, including obesity and type 2 diabetes, and nonalcoholic steatohepatitis (NASH).

 Central Nervous System Disorders